percona/pmm/doc/source/chapter.qan.rst

 .. _pmm.qan.metric.value.viewing:

-Viewing a Specific Value of a Metric
+:ref:`Viewing a Specific Value of a Metric <pmm.qan.metric.value.viewing>`
 --------------------------------------------------------------------------------

 If you hover the cursor over one of the metrics in a query, you can see a